Diogo Figueiras

-Diogo José Rosário Gomes Figueiras (born 1 July 1991) is a Portuguese professional footballer who plays as a right-back.
+Diogo José Rosário Gomes Figueiras (born 1 July 1991) is a Portuguese professional footballer who plays as a right-back for Primera División de El Salvador club FAS.

 Club career

 Early years

 Born in Castanheira do Ribatejo e Cachoeiras, Vila Franca de Xira, Figueiras spent six years in S.L.
 Benfica's youth system after starting off at local U.D.
 Vilafranquense.
 He made his senior debut in the 2010–11 season, on loan at C.D.
-Pinhalnovense in the third division, which he helped reach the quarter-finals of the Taça de Portugal.
+Pinhalnovense in the third division, which he helped to reach the quarter-finals of the Taça de Portugal.

 Paços de Ferreira

 Figueiras joined F.C.
 Paços de Ferreira in the Primeira Liga in the summer of 2011, signing a three-year contract.
 He played his first game in the competition on 28 August, a 0–0 away draw against C.D.
 Feirense in which he was sent off.
-In the following transfer window, he was loaned to Moreirense F.C. of the Segunda Liga.
+In the following transfer window, he was loaned to Moreirense F.C. of Segunda Liga.

-Figueiras returned to Paços for the 2012–13 campaign, contributing 19 games in 1,665 minutes of action as the club finished a best-ever third and qualified to the UEFA Champions League for the first time in its history.
+Figueiras returned to Paços for the 2012–13 campaign, contributing 19 games in 1,665 minutes of action as the club finished a best-ever third and qualified for the UEFA Champions League for the first time in its history.

 Sevilla

 On 18 July 2013, Figueiras moved abroad, penning a four-year deal with Sevilla FC in Spain.
 He made his La Liga debut on 28 September, playing the full 90 minutes in a 1–1 draw at Real Sociedad.
 In late December, he was handed a four-game ban after calling the referee a "son of a bitch" during a 0–2 home loss against Racing de Santander for the Copa del Rey (2–1 aggregate defeat).

 Figueiras scored his first goal as a senior on 16 March 2014, starting and netting his team's last in a 4–1 home win over Real Valladolid.
-On 27 April, he was sent off in a 3–1 away loss against Athletic Bilbao.
-He played 12 matches of their victorious campaign in the UEFA Europa League, coming on late in extra time of the final, a penalty shootout victory over S.L.
-Benfica in Turin; the Andalusians went on to retain their continental crown, but he did not enter the field in the decisive game against FC Dnipro Dnipropetrovsk.
+On 27 April, he was sent off in a 3–1 defeat away to Athletic Bilbao.
+He played 12 matches of their victorious campaign in the UEFA Europa League, coming on late in extra time of the final, a penalty shootout victory over Benfica in Turin; the Andalusians went on to retain their continental crown, but he did not enter the field in the decisive game against FC Dnipro Dnipropetrovsk.

-On 9 July 2015, Figueiras was loaned to Genoa C.F.C. of Serie A, with the option to buy.
-He totalled ten appearances for the team, scoring to open a 1–2 home defeat to Carpi F.C.
-1909 on 29 November.
+On 9 July 2015, Figueiras was loaned to Genoa CFC of Serie A, with the option to buy.
+He totalled ten appearances for the team, scoring to open a 1–2 home defeat to Carpi FC 1909 on 29 November.
 His loan was cut short the following 30 January, with Sevilla manager Unai Emery needing cover for the injured Marco Andreolli.